LukeShead/Reducing-Software-Vulnerabilities-within-software-development/README.md

 When looking at the questionnaire for the research project, there were many conclusions that could of been drawn from it, for example when looking at certain parts of the questionnaire we can see that people that hadn't experienced a cerain type of hack in their life had not been too bothered about the state of cyber security within their life and within their life on the internet.

+#### How safe do people think they are with their current security settings?
 The next questions that I wanted to have answered was how safe do people think they are with their current security settings?
-This means that
+This is the question designed to see peoples knowledge on their own security and how much they believe they are doing to protect themselves, for this I asked a few different questions that will see how safe they believe the are and then testing them on what they think safe is.

+The first question I asked to help solve this was having a quantatative answer onto how safe people thought they were, I asked them to rate their different passwords and how safe and unique their passwords are